acire88/Capstone-Project1-EricaYoung/README.md

 Retrieving list of all task.

 The users can add a task to the board by entering the following criteria:

   ---Title---
   ---DueDate---
   ---Discription---
   ---Category---

-The following API Routes include a discription of each route functions:
+The following API Routes include a discription of each route functions:---------------------------------------------------------------

 ~ ~ @GetMapping(value = "/TaskBoard/Task") - Retrieves a list of all Tasks from the board.
 ~ ~ @PostMapping(value= "/TaskBoard/addTask") - User can add a task to the board.
 ~ ~ @GetMapping(value = "/TaskBoard/category/{category}") - Retrieves a list of all Task under selected category.